 Professors Hideo Suzuki and Hiroki Iwamoto of Keio University, assert that doing good outside the gates of business parks full of shiny glass and steel towers does not hurt corporate performance.
 Quite the opposite, in fact.

+Aligning People, CSR, and Finance: A Japanese and world perspective.
+A Japanese perspective on CSR and Finance.
 By CoBS Editor Guragam Singh.
 Related research: An empirical study on the relationship of corporate financial performance and human capital concerning corporate social responsibility: Applying SEM and Bayesian SEM by Hideo Suzuki and Hiroki Iwamoto.

 The times they are a-changin’

 Corporate Social Responsibility (CSR), in some form, has been around since at least the 1920s, when Oliver Sheldon, of the British Rowntree Company, wrote about it in The Philosophy of Management.
 The CSR of today also found its origins not much later, sometime in the early 1950s, with Howard R. Bowen’s Social Responsibilities of the Businessman.
 As such, according to the researchers, the original concept of CSR expected, as a social norm, companies not to have a negative effect on society.

 The 21st century has seen a change in approach—’CSR has become an effective concept for business strategy to positively impact society’, says the scholars’ study.
 This strategy involves businesses targeting a selection of social issues, among the many, that they intend to solve.